 Women’s City Club of Pasadena, 160 N Oakland Ave Pasadena, CA 91101

 Dissociative Identity Disorder: Diagnosis, Treatment, and Accompanying Complexities

 ADissociative Identity Disorder (DID) is often considered a difficult diagnosis to recognize and treat by clinicians.
 Some practitioners question its existence.
 And yet, a wide variety of studies place prevalence rates at an average of one to three percent of the population.
 This would mean between three and nine million people may be afflicted in the United States alone.
 International studies have successfully demonstrated DID’s prevalence outside of US media influence to address suspicions of fantasy and fallacy diagnostic trends.
 Overlaps between PTSD and all dissociative disorders are common and accepted in our field, with combined prevalence of over 40%.
 With these high numbers – and the significant impairments and misdiagnosis risks patients report – more training is needed in our field.
 This presentation will provide clinical information, diagnostic and treatment guidelines, and case vignettes to meet the stated learning objectives.

 Learning Objectives: After attending event, participants will be able to:

 This is a Lunch Event (optional).
+Register at Eventbrite Here:

-Please return for registration link
+please return for the link to register